imbi-heidelberg/MetaNLP/paper/paper.md

 dtm_1se <- select_features(dtm, alpha = 0.2, lambda = "1se", seed = 42)
 ```

-The argument `alpha` denotes the elastic net mixing parameter and `lambda` is the
-parameter of the penalty.
+The argument `alpha` denotes the elastic net mixing parameter and `lambda` is the parameter of the penalty.
-More detailed information is provided in the function's documentation.

 ## Test data